haulashore/mann-threshold/spec.md

 * Authenticity: base on authentic (traceable, reproducible) science, math, simulation etc. Where practical, compute in the browser.
 Access technical detail via mouseovers (or similar).
-* Code: modeling code (at least) is open source, and controlled on github (or similar); tests for critical functions.
+* Code: modeling code is client-side, open source and controlled on github (or similar); tests for critical functions.
 * Format: multiple slides; mobile focus; suitable for serialization.